 - 2.1 This section 2 outlines the Board's Charter which is in compliance with NZX Code Recommendation 2.1.
 The Board is committed to the principle that there should be a balance of independence, skills, knowledge and experience among Directors so that the Board works effectively.
-Directors are, except where permitted by law, required to act in the best interests of PGG Wrightson Limited and to give proper attention to the matters before them.
+Directors are, except where permitted by law, required to act in the best interests of PGG Wrightson and to give proper attention to the matters before them.
 The Board is satisfied that the Directors commit the time needed to be fully effective in the role.
 Directors are entitled to seek independent professional advice to assist them in meeting their responsibilities.
-The Board is responsible for: - overall governance; - employing the Chief Executive Officer; - providing strategic leadership and overseeing the development, adoption and communication of a clear strategy for the business; - overseeing management's implementation of PGG Wrightson's strategic objectives and performance; - overseeing accounting and reporting systems (including the external audit) and PGG Wrightson's compliance with its continuous disclosure obligations; - adopting and reviewing a risk management framework; - approval of PGG Wrightson's operating budgets/major capital expenditure; and - adoption of PGG Wrightson's remuneration policy and other corporate governance documents.
+The Board is responsible for: - overall governance; - employing the Chief Executive Officer; - providing strategic leadership and overseeing the development, adoption and communication of a clear strategy for the business;

+- overseeing management's implementation of PGG Wrightson's strategic objectives and performance; - overseeing accounting and reporting systems (including the external audit) and PGG Wrightson's compliance with its continuous disclosure obligations; - adopting and reviewing a risk management framework; - approval of PGG Wrightson's operating budgets/major capital expenditure; - adoption of PGG Wrightson's remuneration policy and other corporate governance documents; and - overseeing PGG Wrightson's due diligence and impacts on the economy, environment, and people.

 There is a clear understanding of the division of responsibilities between, and the respective roles of, the Board and management.
-To ensure efficiency, the Board has delegated to the Chief Executive Officer and subsidiary company boards the day-to-day management and leadership of the PGG Wrightson Group operations.
+To ensure efficiency, the Board has delegated to the Chief Executive Officer and subsidiary company boards the day to day management and leadership of the PGG Wrightson Group operations.
 The Company has a formal delegated authority framework and policy that sets out matters reserved for the Board and sub-delegates certain authorities to the Chief Executive Officer and Managers within defined limits.